Old Fashioned Baked Mac and Cheese

 Tips for No Leftovers

 • For al dente pasta, cook your pasta in salted water for 1-2 minutes less than the package directions suggest.
-This helps to ensure that your cooked macaroni won’t get too mushy when baked.

 • For a little extra kick, try throwing some cayenne pepper or mustard powder into your mac and cheese.